jwestrob/GOOSOS/README.md

 - Evalue thresholds (-evalue): This is the default evalue cutoff for HMMsearch.
 I recommend something like 1e-10 or lower.
 (HMMsearch accepts scientific notation, so type it out like that.
 If you hate conformity I guess you can type out 0.0000000001)

-- Extract Best Hit (-best_only) [DEFAULT] : Pulls out the most relevant hit (i.e., the hit with the lowest e-value) per HMM per genome.
+- Extract Best Hit (-best) [DEFAULT] : Pulls out the most relevant hit (i.e., the hit with the lowest e-value) per HMM per genome.
 That is, if a genome has two hits for a particular HMM, it takes the hit with the lower evalue.

+- If you already scanned with HMMsearch (-already_scanned) : Don't scan again!
+Skip to the next part, using the same output directory.

+- If you don't want to write seqs and only want a hits table (-no_seqs) : Saves time if you're trying to calibrate your e-value threshold.

 This list will be updated iteratively as I put more stuff in here.